realsensesolutions/actions-aws-auth/README.md

 1. **Invalid Callback URL**: Ensure your callback URLs are properly formatted and accessible
 2. **CORS Issues**: Configure CORS in your application to allow requests from the Cognito domain
 3. **Token Validation**: Use AWS SDKs or JWT libraries to validate tokens from Cognito
+4. **Missing Branding Files**: The action gracefully handles missing branding files - if a file doesn't exist, default values are used instead of failing
+5. **Invalid JSON in Branding Files**: Ensure your branding JSON files are properly formatted.
+Use online JSON validators if needed
+6. **Branding Assets Size Limits**: Each asset must be under 2MB, and maximum 15 assets total are allowed

+### File-Related Issues

+**Q: My branding files exist but the action says they don't**
+- Ensure file paths are relative to your repository root
+- Check file names and extensions match exactly
+- Verify files are committed to your repository

+**Q: Can I use this action in repos without branding files?**
+- Yes!
+The action is designed to work across different repositories
+- Missing branding files are handled gracefully
+- The action will use default Cognito styling if files are missing

+**Q: Which branding approach should I use?**
+- For simple setups: Use `branding_assets` parameter
+- For complex/multiple assets: Use `branding_assets_file` parameter
+- For maximum portability: Use file-based approach with files committed to repo

 ### Debugging